- Published: April 13, 2013

 What beers and ales will they have on tap?
 Who will arrive as the business opens?

 Mysteries for both customers and operators will be revealed today.
-The brewery offers seasonal beers so we will get a taste of what spring offers.
+The brewery offers seasonal beers so on opening day we will get a taste of what spring offers.

 12:05am Back at home again, I hear the roar of the neighbors’ truck as Nate pulls it into their driveway.
-Get good sleep, guys.
+Get good sleep, Nate and Lisa; you’ve earned it.
 The brewery will be open again on Sunday 1-5pm.
 Good night, and sweet dreams.

-10:15pm After hours with the staff, the owners and the lead brewer opened a few bottles of the good stuff—home brews and top shelf standards—and asked each other what made them good.
+10:15pm After hours with the staff, the owners and the lead brewer open a few bottles of the good stuff—home brews and top shelf standards—and ask the tasters what makes each sample special.

-For all the questioned answered today, many still persisted.
-And bottled here, with ambition and integrity, were the most important: What intrigues?
+For all the questions answered today, many persist.
+Bottled here, with ambition and integrity, are the most important: What intrigues?
 What satisfies?
 What robustly sustains?

-9:40pm Day is done, and we retreat into the brewery as the mops take over the taproom.
+9:40pm Day is done.
+As the mops take over the taproom, I retreat into the working brewery.
 Beyond the tanks, I find an impressive cache of spent kegs from the opening.

 9:00pm The entrance into the taproom closes.
 The crowd is enjoying their final sips.
-The staff starts to disperse from behind the bar and into the remaining crowd in order to mingle with their friends.
+The staff disperses from behind the bar and into the lingering crowd in order to mingle among friends.

 8:51pm Last call!

-8:45pm The line to order has dispersed and the bouncer says to me, “Now’s the time.”
+8:45pm The line to order is now just a couple people deep, and the bouncer says to me, “Now’s the time.”
 Indeed.
-I bring my growler be filled.
+I bring forward my growler be filled.
 Porter please!

 7:25pm Five minutes later, he’s calling me to say the line is 20 people out the door.
 Hang in there, dear.
 The wait is worth it.